alessandroToninelli/MVVMKotlin/README.md

 * DataBinding

-Now there is no data saving on Room, it will soon be introduced
+Now there is no data saving on Room, it will soon be introduced with the Clean Architecture

  I will constantly update the project to include new features and architectures.